krancour/brignext/PROPOSAL.md

 ### Roadmap

-It is proposed that principle Brigade 2.0 development concludes by the end of calendar year 2020, culminating in a `2.0-alpha` release with a stable-ish API and Go SDK.
+It is proposed that the initial period of Brigade 2.0 development concludes by the end of calendar year 2020, culminating in a `2.0-alpha` release with a stable-ish API and Go SDK.
 From that point forward, focus will shift toward improvements in stability and performance as well as development of two to three compatible gateways, with minimal breaking changes incurred.
 That effort is to culminate in a mid-spring 2021 `2.0-beta` release with a stable API and Go SDK that will incur breaking changes only on an exception basis.
-The remaining development efforts will focus on documentation, bug remediation, and further gateway improvements, culminating in a GA `2.0` release mid-summer 2021 with a stable API and Go SDK with the usual forward compatibility guarantees of a major release.
+The remaining development efforts will focus on documentation, bug remediation, and further gateway improvements, culminating in a GA `2.0` release mid-summer 2021 with a stable API and Go SDK and the usual forward compatibility guarantees of a major release.

 ### Ratifying this Proposal